 When applied, you get a crystal-clear finish that makes you forget that you had to apply four coats to get there.
 However, given how quickly it dries, the extra coat might not be a problem.

 Rust-Oleum suggests you wait for the first coat to be dry and hard to the touch.
-This can take anywhere from an hour to four, depending on your location and how well you follow the instructions.
+This can take an hour to four, depending on your location and how well you follow the instructions.

 PROS